-Truncating the height in TTY is required under Kernel Mode Settings (KMS) support to keep the colours from being messed up ad the ponies is moved in the screen during print; this done either by piping to head (keeps the top) or by piping to tail (keeps the bottom.) head and tail takes as argument the number of lines to keep at most.
+Truncating the height in TTY is required under Kernel Mode Settings (KMS) support to keep the colours from being messed up ad the ponies is moved in the screen during print.
+Prior to version 2.0 this was done either by piping to head (keeps the top) or by piping to tail (keeps the bottom.) head and tail takes as argument the number of lines to keep at most.

 The size of the terminal, measured in characters, is fetched from stty size, which returns HEIGHT WIDTH, and cut it the used to get either the height or the width.
-This required on GNU Coreutils; earlier tput rows and tput cols were used, this however required, the only de facto standard, package ncurses, some shells have environment variables for this.
+This requires only GNU Coreutils; earlier tput rows and tput cols were used, this however required, the only de facto standard, package ncurses, some shells have environment variables for this.

-For truncation the width, we have a custom program, named ponysaytruncater, that is installed to /usr/lib/ponysay/truncater.
+Since version 2.1 trunction is done internally in the Python script, before that it was done in a custom C porgram truncater, that was installed to '/usr/lib/ponysay/truncater'.
 It recognised UTF-8 ANSI escape sequences, including OSI P and CSI m, which is essential for the truncation to be correct.
 It also expands tabs to every eighth column and resets the background colour when needed, and writes ANSI escape sequences that are on the left side of the truncation.
 The truncater stops CSI sequences on the first ASCII letter ([a-zA-Z]), but also stops escape sequences after the first character after the initial escape if it is not either [(CSI) or] (OSI).
-For support UTF-8, to handles all bytes that do not match 10xxxxxx as beginning of a character.
+In the previus, C, program it supported UTF-8 by assumming that bytes do not match 10xxxxxx and only those bytes were visible.
+This now fixed internally in Python, but has also been improved to exclude combining characters from the set of visible characters.